-What do I do if I lost my license?
+What do I do if I lost my hunting or trapping license?

-If you originally purchased your license at a license agent or online, you can visit a license agent and have your license reprinted (\$3 for non-kill-tag license replacement and full price for kill-tag license replacement).
+If you originally purchased your hunting or trapping license at a license agent or online, you can visit a license agent and have your license(s) reprinted (\$3 for non-kill-tag license replacement and full price for kill tag replacement).
 You must provide the identification number used to purchase the original license.

-If you originally purchased your license online, you received an email at the time of purchase containing a PDF file of printable licenses (those without kill tags), including your base license.
-If you no longer have your PDF file, you can log in to your eLicense account and access your purchase history to reprint any non-kill-tag license free of charge.
+If you originally purchased your hunting or trapping license online, you received an email containing a PDF file of printable licenses (those without kill tags), including your base license.
+If you have an eLicense account, you can log in to your eLicense account and access your purchase history to reprint current non-kill-tag licenses free of charge.
 Call 517-284-6057 for licensing assistance.